PavanRangani/docs/docs/prd/views/requirement.md

 - Allows to select multiple contacts
 - Allows to search in list

+#### UI Requirement

+- When filter criteria is selected, it will be shown differently in add/edit dialog.

+  - `Is` will appear if a single filter is selected in a filter, and `In` will appear if multiple filters are selected.

+    - For ex.
+When All Families filter is applied, if single family is selected it will be shown as : `Family is: ` , when multiple families are selected it will be shown as : `Family in:`

+  - When `Paid by` , `Sent to` , `Expected from `filter is selected , name of the filter will appears in the add/edit dialog.

+  - When `Date Filter` is selected

+    - When Date filter `Passed, This Week, This Month, Next Week, Next Month, This Quarter, Next Quarter, This Year` is selected, it will be shown as : `{Filter name}:` in add/edit dialog.
+    - When Date Filter `Between`  is selected, it will be shown as : `{Name of Filter} between:` in add/edit dialog.
+      - For ex. if user select `Between` in `Filing due date` filter, it will be shown as: `Filing due date between` in add/edit dialog.
+    - When Date Filter `Before`  is selected, it will be shown as : `{Name of Filter} is before of:` in add/edit dialog.
+    - When Date Filter `After`  is selected, it will be shown as : `{Name of Filter} is after:` in add/edit dialog.

+    ​

 ## Edit view

 - For User defined view